SebastianAlcock/sponsor-approvals-judging-process/README.md

     - run sqlite3, .open capstone.db, .tables

 #### Using the API routes
-Use the following curl commands in your terminal to query the APIs while the application is running
+Use the following curl commands in your terminal to query the APIs while the application is running.
+Curl is a tool used to query APIs, similar to tools like Postman.
+Curl documentation: https://docs.oracle.com/en/cloud/saas/marketing/eloqua-develop/Developers/GettingStarted/APIRequests/curl-requests.htm#GET

 #### 1. POST /register-student: Register a Student
 What it does:
 - Registers a new user (student or sponsor) in one flexible endpoint.
 How it works:

-Reads JSON payload via request.get_json().
+- Reads JSON payload via request.get_json().

-Hashes data['password'] with werkzeug.security.generate_password_hash.
+- Hashes data['password'] with werkzeug.security.generate_password_hash.

-Constructs a User(...)
+- Constructs a User(...)
 SQLAlchemy object with both student and sponsor fields (many may be None).

-Opens a Session(), session.add(new_user) + session.commit().
+- Opens a Session(), session.add(new_user) + session.commit().

-On success returns 201 with a JSON message; on error rolls back and returns 400. curl -X POST http://127.0.0.1:5000/register-student \
+- On success returns 201 with a JSON message; on error rolls back and returns 400.

+Sample curl query:
+curl -X POST http://127.0.0.1:5000/register-student \
 -H "Content-Type: application/json" \
 -d '{